WanxingChu/SSQ/README.md

 # SSQ
-This project is used to fetch some information about dual-colored ball from the Web.
+This project is used to SIFT Image feature.